 Having worked in the NHS and private.
 Our experience has been that NHS hearing aids and private aids are NOT the same.
 As NHS Audiologists we often thought all hearing aids were equal.
 It wasn't until working with private hearing aids that we learnt that there was a significant difference between NHS and private hearing aids.

 Currently hearing aids with (AI) artificial intelligence (Phonak Infinio Sphere, Starkey's Edge AI, January 2025) are set to transform listening in noise in ways never seen before.
 These hearing aids are yet to be released on the NHS and may be a long while yet.
-The quality of sound for these type of hearing aids is said to be incomparable to older models.
+The quality of sound for these type of hearing aids has been proven to be incomparable to older models.

 With ageing on the brain, listening in noise can be a common problem for most due to delayed temporal processing, loss of specificity in fine details etc. These are problems not always easily solved by hearing aids.
 You will need a service that is comprehensive and easily accessed if frequent adjustments are needed on the hearing aid.